jotaalvim/jotaalvim/README.md

 ### Hi there, I'm João

-I'm a Software Engineering Student at University of Minho who is currently on the second grade
+I'm a Software Engineering Student at University of Minho who is currently on the third grade

 <br />